 Wish Man is based on the real life story of Frank Shankwitz….

-Frank Shankwitz (Andrew Steel) might have not been a church-goer, but this scripture certainly went with him.
+Frank Shankwitz (Andrew Steel) may not have been a church-goer, but that scripture certainly went with him.
 Childhood flashbacks haunting him…A callus and vindictive mother, Lorraine (Fay Masterson), always on the run keeping him away from his father (Bruce Davison); who Frank loved dearly.
 She eventually abandons him.
 Leaving him to be raised by a restaurant owner, Juan (Steven Michael Quezada), who instills sound moral principles in Frank and in his life.
 One core principle being, “If you see someone needs help, help them.”

 28 years later, Frank becomes an Arizona motorcyle policeman with an impeccable service record.
 After a typical highway stop, survives a near-fatal accident where he dies for three minutes.
 As part of Frank’s rehabilitation, he is volunteered, by Kitty Carlisle (Kirby Bliss Blanton) to spend time with Michael, a terminally ill boy, whose dying wish is to become a motorcycle officer.
 Leaving his chief (Robert Pine) wondering who was on the wrong end of the stick!